Ultronomix/Project1Chaz/README.md

     - Allows a login for admin, finance managers and employees.

-    - registered users can login using their credentials.
+    - Registered users can login using their credentials.

     - Allows a logout for all users.